 Did you know that British Columbia is one of the top 3 producing regions of cranberries and blueberries in the world?
 Snack on some berries while you learn more about the personal income tax rates in beautiful BC!

 British Columbia has a tax system similar to other Canadian provinces.
 Many of the British Columbia provincial taxes and credits compliment similar credits at the federal level, but there are some unique credits for residents of British Columbia.

+British Columbia uses a progressive income tax structure, with seven tax rates.
 The tax brackets increase each year, based on inflation.
-Visit the government of British Columbia’s Personal Income Taxes page for this year’s tax bracket rates.
+Visit the government of British Columbia’s Personal Income Taxes page for yearly tax bracket rates.